Large Networks of Diameter Two Based on Cayley Graphs

 The problem to find, for given diameter $k$ and maximum degree $d$, the largest order $n(d,k)$ of a graph with given parameters, is in graph theory known as \emphasize{degree-diameter} problem.
 There is a well known upper bound on the number $n(d,k)$ - \emphasize{Moore bound}, which gives $n(d,k)\leq 1+d+d(d-1)+d(d-1)^2+\cdots+d(d-1)^{k-1}$ for all positive degrees $d$ and diameters $k$.

-\emphasize{Moore graphs} are graphs satisfying Moore bound.
-There are two infinite classes of Moore graphs - complete graphs $K_{d+1}$, for $k=1,d\geq 1$, and odd-length cycles $C_{2k+1}$, for $d=2,k\geq 1$.
-For diameter $k=2$ there are Moore graphs of degrees $d=2$ (5-cycle $C_5$), $d=3$ (Petersen graph), $d=7$ (Hoffman-Singleton graph) and (maybe) of degree $d=57$ (see \cite{HS1960}).
-It was shown in \cite{D1973} that for $d\geq 3$ and $k\geq 3$ there are no other Moore graphs.
-For a comprehensive survey on the problem we refer the reader to \cite{MS2005}.

 The Moore bound for diameter $k=2$ is $n(d,2)\leq d^2+1$ and for degrees $d\geq4$, $d\ne7$ and $d\ne 57$ we have the bound $n(d,2)\leq d^2-1$ \cite{EFH1980}.
-For general undirected graphs there is an explicit lower bound $n(d,2)\geq d^2-d+1+(d\pmod 2)$ for every degree $d$ such that $d-1$ is a prime power (Brown's graphs \cite{B1996}).
-It is well known that Brown's graphs are not regular - the degrees of its vertices are $d$ and $d-1$.
-Requiring higher degrees of symmetry of graphs, one can ask, what is the maximum number of vertices of regular or vertex-transitive or even Cayley graph of degree $d$ and diameter two.
-We denote these numbers by $r(d,2)$, $v(d,c)$ and $C(d,2)$, respectively.
-Obviously $n(d,2)\geq r(d,2)\geq v(d,2)\geq C(d,2)$.
-A modification of Brown's graphs (constructed in \cite{SSZ2010}) gives the lower bound for regular graphs $r(d,2)\geq d^2-2d^{1.525}$ for all sufficiently large $d$.
-The modified graphs are regular but not vertex-transitive.
-Currently, the best known lower bound on $v(d,2)$ is $v(d,2)\geq\frac89(d+\frac12)^2$ provided by {McKay-Miller-\v Sir\'a\v n} graphs \cite{MMS1998} for all degrees $d=\frac12(3q-1)$ such that $q\equiv 1\pmod{4}$ is a prime power.
-It was shown in \cite{S2001} that all these graphs are non-Cayley.

-We have the following results for Cayley graphs.
+The maximum order of a Cayley graph of diameter two and degree $d$ is denoted by $C(d,2)$ and for these graphs we have the following results.